How will I get to your facility?

 Can I bring medications from home into the facility?

-Please leave your medications at home!
-We provide all of the medications for our residents/patients so we can keep detailed records for each.
+Please leave your medications at home unless we ask!
+We provide all of the medications for our residents so we can keep detailed records.

 What is included in the daily charge/monthly charge for your skilled care facility?

-At our facility, the daily/monthly cost includes nursing care, in0house activities, Wi-Fi, cable, and shared phone.
+At our facility, the daily/monthly cost includes nursing care, in-house activities, WI-Fi, cable, and shared phone.

 What services and amenities are offered for residents? (transportation, hair care, wifi internet access, activities, shopping trips, outings, etc)